 How does Intermittent Fasting Work?

-With intermittent fasting you have a smaller eating window compared to the traditional way of eating throughout the day.
+With intermittent fasting you have a smaller eating window compared to the traditional way of eating (throughout the majority of the day).
 This window is usually around 6-8 hours, but refreshments and snacks are (generally) allowed outside this time frame.
 It’s really as simple as confining the majority of your calories to a smaller time period than normal!

 Intermittent Fasting Times